-Many people have asked me why I am working on something I’ve been calling the Culture Map, a tool for diagnosing, discussing and designing culture change in organizations.
+Many people have asked me why I am working on something culture mapping for diagnosing, discussing and designing company culture change.

 To answer that question I need to tell the story of the XPLANE Culture Map, created in 2007.
 Here it is.

 XPLANE has grown quite rapidly over the years, and as the founder of the company, one of the things I felt was very, very important was to keep the culture and the magic that keeps the place alive, and not feeling like a cubicle factory.
 We worked for a while on this to define and clarify both the culture that we have as well as the culture we want, including our deepest dreams and aspirations.

 We created this visual map to not only highlight the characteristics that we want, but visualizing them, demonstrating in action what they mean, and showing how they relate to each other.
 Creating and using the map confirmed my faith that by creating a vision and making it explicit, you can make it come true.